-Across the world the same patterns are playing out.
-School’s reproduce and normalize social inequality, teaching our children to accept that some lives are worth more than others.
+Across the world similar patterns are playing out.
+School’s often reproduce and normalize social inequality, teaching our children to accept that some lives are worth more than others.
 The message is that ‘failure’ is the product of inferiority, and the sub-text of this message for children who belong to a marginalized communities, is that this ‘inferiority’ is innate in their identity or inherent in their culture and community.

 If you belong to a marginalized group your success is likely to be defined by how convincingly you can ‘transcend’ your ‘inferior’ origins or identity, how well you can adapt to the cultural norms as defined by the dominant social group, and how willing you are to accept the limited construct of ‘success’ that is being imposed upon you.

-The further away you are from the dominant identity (race, class, ethnicity, sexuality, caste, gender, religion etc.), the more hurdles you will be forced to jump, the more masks you have to wear, the less you will see yourself reflected and valued in the education you receive – but if you don’t play the game then you are out.. and it’s ‘your fault’..
+The further away you are from the dominant identity (race, class, ethnicity, sexuality, caste, gender, religion etc.), the more hurdles you will be forced to jump, the more masks you will be made to wear, the less you will see yourself reflected and valued in the education you receive – but if you don’t play the game then you are out.. and it’s ‘your fault’..
 ‘You didn’t work hard enough, you weren’t capable, you didn’t take responsibility .. you deserved to fail.

-And by the way.. don’t question why your school’s underfunded, or unprepared to address the additional challenges you might face due to poverty, discrimination and generational trauma, or why some of your teachers seem to have lower expectations for you.
+The implicit message is.. ‘don’t question why your school’s underfunded, or unprepared to address the additional challenges you might face due to poverty, discrimination and generational trauma, or why some of your teachers seem to have lower expectations for you.
 Just accept your place and play the game.’

 This message is rarely stated explicitly but it is embedded in our policies, our codes of conduct, our resource allocation choices, our structural hierarchies, our curriculums, our recruitment choices, our teacher training and practices, our mindsets and behavior, the words and language we choose to use, our beliefs, values and ideologies.. all reflecting the biases of the societies in which we live, biases that communicate to our children that some lives are worth more than others.